ComplianceAsCode/content/docs/manual/developer/06_contributing_with_content.md

         If **daemonname** is not specified it means the name of the daemon is the same as the name of service.

-    -   **mask_service** - Check if the service should be masked to prevent it from running.
-This argument is optional.
-Implicit value is "true".

 -   Languages: Ansible, Bash, OVAL, Puppet, Ignition, Kubernetes

 #### service_enabled